 Preliminary engineering and environmental review of upgrades for connectivity between the Bayshore Caltrain Station and other transit links.
-In anticipation of dramatic proposed growth nearby, including improving transit service on the Geneva corridor and the developing the Candlestick area, better connectivity to this station is an important transportation goal.
+In anticipation of dramatic proposed growth nearby, including improving transit service on the Geneva corridor and the developing the Candlestick area, better connectivity to this station is an important transportation goal process.
+Improvements include a number of elements in the Muni Forward toolkit, including red transit only lanes, transit/pedestrian bulbs, as well as quickbuild improvements that can be done with paint and signage such as moving a Muni stop, painting red curb or installing no parking signage.
+Projects will increase service reliability, enhance street safety, reduce travel time, and improve customer experience.